brayden-marshall/Logo/README.md

 # Logo

+## Bugs

+- setscreencolor command not working properly, but setsc works fine

 ## Thoughts For Improvement

 Because I don't know what I'm doing, I'm just gonna brainstorm some things that I think I should be doing.